SiddalingeshaDS/React-ToDo/README.md

 You can find the most recent version of the guide about react [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Objective
-This application was built to understand and learn about the ReachJS library.
+This application was built to understand and learn about the ReactJS library.
 In this project I built the todo application with basic features to add,delete, toggle complete todo items and store the same in server.

 ## Pre-requisites
 This project requires npm to be installed to run.